fi-uba-t3/kero/docs/installation.md

 ## Setting up storage

-To set up the storage provisioner for the first time, ssh into a KERO machine with kubectl support and run the script `deploy-glfs`.
+To set up the storage provisioner for the first time, ssh into a KERO machine with kubectl support and invoke the command `deploy-glfs`.

 This script takes the _number of replicas_ and the _number of bricks per node_ as arguments: